Far-reaching attitude of ethics

 Also, in the practice of the ethics of benefiting others, it lists eleven kinds of people we should look out for.
 This was also mentioned in the last section of the bodhisattva vows, which had to do with the ethics of benefiting others.
 In our practice of being of benefit to others, we have to pay special attention to the following groups of people:

-To help people who have a lot of suffering, are sick, blind, have different physical deformities or problems.
+- To help people who have a lot of suffering, are sick, visually impaired, have different physical deformities or problems.

 So those are eleven specific groups of people to look out for.